JoeSevenS777/Cross-Border-E-commerce/VBA/Inventory Management/Taiwan_Outer_Package_Label_Macro_readme.md

 ---

-## 📎 Reference
+## Reference

-Updated from the earlier README provided by the user.
+Updated according to the current canvas VBA script and latest user-confirmed layout.

 ---